claranet/terraform-signalfx-detectors/docs/development.md

 ### Generator

-The [Generator](../.github/workflows/generator.yml) workflow is dedicated to test the j2 based detectors generator which help the developper to create new detectors.
+The [Generator](../.github/workflows/generator.yml) workflow is dedicated to test the j2 based detectors generator which help the developer to create new detectors.

 This generator is also used in the `gen` job of the `Detectors` workflow to regenerate all pre-configured detectors code.